Neighborhood Appliance Replacement Program

 King and Bunnys Appliances of Renton, Washington has been a Sponsoring Partner since 2017

-Bellevue Sunrise Rotary Club is grateful to other local Rotary clubs for financially supporting our appliance replacement program.
+Bellevue Sunrise Rotary is grateful to the following sponsors of our appliance replacement program.

 When life is interrupted because an appliance is not working, the inconvenience and cost of replacement can be overwhelming and paralyzing.
 Continuous funding of our Neighborhood Appliance Replacement Program guarantees that a lot of families are able to maintain hope in seemingly hopeless situations.